 Things To Consider When deciding whether to enroll in pet insurance, be sure to consider the following: Cost Your cost of coverage is based on the type of pet, breed, and age.
 Coverage is provided by pet.
 So if you have more than one, you can get a personalized quote for each.
 Your Pet's Needs Does your pet need regular veterinary care?
 Are you paying a lot of money out of your pocket for veterinary care?
 If you answered "yes" to either question, having pet insurance could give you peace of mind.
-Flexibility Because you can add or drop coverage at any time, it's easy to make a change if the need arises.
-How to Enroll Log on to the Triumph Group Benefits Center website at https://digital.alight.com/triumphgroup or the Alight Mobile app (available through the Apple App Store or Google Play) to enroll in your benefits for 2023.
+Flexibility Since you can add or drop coverage at any time, it's easy to make a change if the need arises.
+How to Enroll Log on to the TRIUMPH Group Benefits Center website at digital.alight.com/triumphgroup or the Alight Mobile app (available through the Apple App Store or Google Play) to enroll in your benefits for 2025.
 Logging on for the first time?
-From the Triumph Group Benefits Center website, register as a new user and follow the prompts to provide requested information and set up your username and password.
+From the TRIUMPH Group Benefits Center website, register as a new user and follow the prompts to provide requested information and set up your username and password.
 Following your enrollment, you may still need to take action.
 If you do, the required follow-ups will appear on a confirmation page.
 There are also things you should do to set yourself up for success after you enroll.
 Questions?

-Start with the Frequently Asked Questions (PDF).
-If you still have questions, you can reach a customer service representative by web chat or by scheduling an appointment through the Triumph Group Benefits Center website at https://digital.alight.com/triumphgroup.
-You can also call the Triumph Group Benefits Center at 1.833.885.5653 from 8:00 a.m. to 5:00 p.m.
+Once logged on to the TRIUMPH Group Benefits Center website at digital.alight.com/triumphgroup, look for the "Need Help?" icon to ask your virtual assistant any questions you may have.
+It can also connect you with a web chat representative and other helpful resources.
+For additional support, you can schedule an appointment with a customer service representative through the TRIUMPH Group Benefits Center website.
+You can also call the TRIUMPH Group Benefits Center at 1.833.885.5653 from 8:00 a.m. to 5:00 p.m.
 Central Time Monday through Friday.
-If you don't connect with a representative right away, you will be given the option to save your place in line and be called back once a representative is available.
 Actions After You Enroll Now that you've enrolled, it's time to focus on the road ahead.
 And there are things you need to do now to use your benefits successfully when they take effect.
 Here's your to-do list: